 Love Moving to Oldham County KY

-If you have been researching the best places to live in Kentucky, chances are you have ran across a couple cities located in Oldham County.
+If you have been researching the best places to live in Kentucky, chances are you have come across a couple of cities located in Oldham County.

 Search real estate by Oldham County School District boundaries.

-There is a total of three high schools, four middle schools and nine elementary schools in Oldham County.
-Some of the newest schools added to the bunch are Locust Grove Elementary, Kenwood Elementary, and East Oldham Middle School.
+There is a total of three high schools, four middle schools, and nine elementary schools in Oldham County.
+Some of the newest schools added to the list are Locust Grove Elementary, Kenwood Elementary, and East Oldham Middle School.

 2. Living in Oldham County = Great Neighborhoods